volatiletech/sqlboiler/README.md

 sqlboiler postgres

 Flags:
-  -b, --basedir string        The base directory templates and templates_test folders are -d, --debug                 Debug mode prints stack traces on error -x, --exclude stringSlice   Tables to be excluded from the generated package (default [])
+  -b, --basedir string        The base directory has the templates and templates_test folders -d, --debug                 Debug mode prints stack traces on error -x, --exclude stringSlice   Tables to be excluded from the generated package
       --no-auto-timestamps    Disable automatic timestamps for created_at/updated_at
-      --no-hooks              Disable hooks feature for your models -o, --output string         The name of the folder to output to (default "models") -p, --pkgname string        The name you wish to assign to your generated package (default "models")
+      --no-hooks              Disable hooks feature for your models --no-tests              Disable generated go test files -o, --output string         The name of the folder to output to (default "models") -p, --pkgname string        The name you wish to assign to your generated package (default "models")
 ```